Bitcoin tops $66,000, sets record as crypto goes mainstream

 The surge has come as more businesses, professional investors and even the government of El Salvador buy into Bitcoin, further broadening its base beyond its initial core of fanatics.

 The latest converts came into the world of crypto on Tuesday, when the first exchange-traded fund linked to Bitcoin found huge interest from investors.
-Shares of the ProShares BitCoin Strategy ETF changed hands 24.1 million times in a resounding debut.
-It was off to another strong start Wednesday, with volume topping 19.6 million within the first three hours of trading.
+Shares of the ProShares Bitcoin Strategy ETF changed hands 24.1 million times in a resounding debut.
+It was even busier on Wednesday, with trading volume topping 29.4 million.

 The ETF doesn’t invest directly in Bitcoin.
 It instead invests in the futures market tied to Bitcoin, but the industry sees the ETF bringing in a new class of investors.
 Someone with an old-school brokerage account can buy the ETF, for example, without having to open a trading account for crypto.